thunderheadone/one-sdk-android/README.md

 }
 ```

+### Set up the SDK in Admin mode for internal distribution

+To use the SDK in Admin mode, change the `OneModes` parameter to `OneModes.ADMIN_MODE`.

 *Note:*
-- Set up the User mode SDK build as part of the release build you plan to publish to the Play Store.
-- Dynamic configuration of both Admin and User mode is supported.

-#### Set up the SDK in Admin mode

-To use the SDK in Admin mode, change the `OneModes` parameter to `ADMIN_MODE`.

-*Note:*
 - If you are running in Admin mode on Android 6.0+, you must enable the “draw over other apps” permission through your OS settings.
 - Dynamic configuration of both Admin and User mode is supported.

+**You have now successfully integrated the codeless Thunderhead SDK for Android.**

+### Further codeless integration considerations

 #### Sending codeless Interactions based on the list of Interactions created under a Touchpoint